Is there really such a thing as superfoods…or just certain foods that are super for your health? So called superfoods are all the rage these days.

 Foods that fall in the superfood category boast amazing health benefits and have a high nutrient density.
 These foods are rich in nutrients such as antioxidants, omega 3 fatty acids, flavonoids, fiber, vitamins and minerals.
 Let’s look at two powerhouse antioxidants.

 Fruits and vegetables that are blue, purple, red, and orange get their color from a natural pigmentation called anthocyanin, a flavonoid.
-Berries, particularly black currants, blueberries, and blackberries contain a high concentration of anthocyanins and are known for their health-promoting effects.
-Black currants are known to reduce inflammation and oxidative stress even more effectively than blueberries due to their high concentration of anthocyanins.
+Berries, particularly black currants, blueberries, and blackberries contain a high concentration of anthocyanins and are known for their health-promoting effects (3).

-Polyphenols, commonly found in foods such as fruits and vegetables, seeds, tea, cocoa and wine, are powerful antioxidants.
+Polyphenols, commonly found in foods such as fruits and vegetables, seeds, tea, cocoa and wine, are powerful antioxidants (2).
 The Mediterranean diet is an example of a diet that contains high levels of polyphenols.
-The Mediterranean diet is rich in olive oil, fruits, vegetables, legumes, nuts, fatty fish, and red wine and lower in dairy, red meat, and processed foods.
+The Mediterranean diet is rich in olive oil, fruits, vegetables, legumes, nuts, fatty fish, and red wine and lower in dairy, red meat, and processed foods (2).

 While bad foods and lifestyle choices promote aging, on the flip side, eating the right foods can not only help lower blood sugar and inflammation, but also slow down the cellular aging process.
 Dr. Shawn Talbott, author of The Secret of Vigor, explains that specific nutrients in certain super foods have anti-aging properties.